Emmanuel913-sketch/Global-Electric-Vehicle-sales-trends-from-2010-2024/README.md

 * If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

 ## Development Roadmap
-* Tools do you plan to learn next based on your project experience: Reinforcement of visualisations and use of different charts and graphs.
+* Reinforcement of visualisations and use of different charts and graphs.

 ## Main Data Analysis Libraries
 * Pandas -  To load a CSV file with Python, we will use a library called Pandas as It has a specific function that reads CSV files by parsing the file path.